tmosest/codingmoses-blog-md-only/14-homelab.md

 But then I ran into my first error.
 After installing several plugins I had before, I tried to home the device and a kill process is being outputted from the firmware.
 Might need to recompile the firmware as I was messing with this printer last time I used it.

+Instead we are going to go with the much easier option of just using a different printer that I was still working last time I touched it...
+That is not what I meant to break...

+Anyway, new used printer (aka just a different one from the closet) and we woot woot we are printing a raspberry pi case!
+I have a camera watching it as well so my house doesn't burn all the way down...

+I'll need to find the custom plugins I wrote and update one of them to be an auto 911.
+Have a temperature sensor attached to the pi or nearby and if that gets too hot it will ask the camera as well about a fire and then call 911 using Twillio.
+The plugin currently just uses a free dev account to text me about events on the printer... or well it did...
+I need to redown that one.
+I also wrote an auto upload to Google Drive and YouTube as well.

 ## Local Minimums

 There are some problems with the LeetCode generator.